Aircloak/aircloak/tools/MongoCleanup/README.md

 ## Starting mongo

-If you have mongo installed natively you may do something like:
+You are going to need to install mongo on your machine to access the commandline tool `mongoimport`.
+Then, you can start the server with something like:

 ```
 mongod --dbpath /tmp
 ```

-Otherwise you can use the provided make task to start a mongo server in a docker container:
+You can also use the provided task to start mongo 3.6 (the version at which this tool is targeted) in docker:

 ```
 make mongo-server